karthik-d/Graphics-and-Multimedia-LabWork/README.md

 # UCS1712: Graphics and Multimedia - Lab Work

-Programs, reports, documentation, and screenshots implemented and designed for the laboratory coursework in UCS1712: Graphics and Multimedia Lab.
+Programs, reports, documentation, and screenshots implemented and designed for the laboratory coursework in **UCS1712: Graphics and Multimedia Lab**.

 [Link to Compiled Documentation of Experiments](./Compiled-Record-Work.pdf)